-The key benefit to a clove hitch is how easily it can be adjusted.
-This is helpful if you're working with a system that requires multiple points to be under equal tension, like a climbing anchor system.
-You can even use clove hitches as part of your hammock system.
+The real benefit to a clove hitch is just how easily it can be adjusted.
+This is handy if you're working with a system that requires multiple points to be under equal tension, like a climbing anchor system, or want to get the perfect tension in your hammock setup.
 The adjustable hitch lets you quickly re-tension the system without having to retie knots, saving valuable time and effort.

 Tying a clove hitch around an object is the way most people learn this hitch.
 This is useful for securing bear bags onto tree branches or tying to a fixed anchor position in the mountains.